-Breast cancer is one of the most common types of cancer among women, second only to skin cancer.
-About 250,000 women are diagnosed each year.
+Breast cancer is one of the most common types of cancer among American women, with more than 260,000 women diagnosed each year.

 With so many women affected by this disease, it’s hard to overstate the importance of getting screened and consulting a doctor for help, says Jenevieve Hughes, MD, breast surgeon on the medical staff at Methodist Richardson Medical Center.

 “We want to encourage people not to skip their annual mammograms,” Dr. Hughes says.
 “Delaying the exam only results in delayed care.”